xiaoxianyu-office/mm/skills/mechanics/teleportin.md

 ====================
 **Aliases:** tpin, tpdir, tpi

-Will teleport the target relative to where the caster is facing.
+Will teleport the target relative to the caster's yaw.
 The direction attribute must be in this format: direction=x,y,z

 `x` is forward or backward, `y` is up or down, and `z` is left or right